My rating: 5 of 5 stars

 “Then the world is a zoo, and I can’t live in it.”

-Tasked with vengeance for the four black girls murdered in the Baptist Church bombing of 1963, Guitar needs funds for an equally explosive reprisal, so he too joins the quest for gold.
+Tasked with vengeance for the four girls murdered in the Baptist Church bombing of 1963, Guitar needs funds for an equally explosive reprisal, so he too joins the quest for gold.

 Traveling from city to country, from north to south, Milkman finds his pampered middle-class urban preconceptions literally broken down by the landscape and its people: by rocks and streams and vegetation that don’t respect his thin-soled shoes or beige suit, by brawling men who rightly feel slighted by his metropolitan condescension.
 But he eventually makes his peace with the male citizens of Shalimar, VA (pronounced Shalleemone, or perhaps even Solomon), and joins them on a bobcat hunt.

-In the dark of the woods, he communes with the immensity of nature and rejoins the cosmic consciousness of his ancestors, an epiphany brought on by his newfound awareness of the complex codes of communication among men and beasts, earth and trees, that these southerners (and his ancestors) understood:
+In the dark of the woods, he communes with the immensity of nature and rejoins the cosmic consciousness of his ancestors, an epiphany brought on by his newfound awareness of the complex codes of communication among men and beasts, earth and trees, that these southerners (and his forebears) understood:

 No, it was not language; it was what there was before language.
 Before things were written down.
 Language in the time when men and animals did talk to one another, when a man could sit down with an ape and the two converse; when a tiger and a man could share the same tree, and each understood the other; when men ran with wolves, not from or after them.
 And he was hearing it in the Blue Ridge Mountains under a sweet gum tree.
 And if they could talk to animals, and the animals could talk to them, what didn’t they know about human beings?
 Or the earth itself, for that matter.